JahezAcademy/flutter_rocket/packages/rocket_model/README.md

 - Implements the `RocketListenable` mixin, which allows you to notify listeners when the model changes.
 - Includes methods for managing and updating data, such as adding and deleting items.
 - Provides hooks for handling data loading and error handling.
+- Supports local caching of data using the `shared_preferences` package.

 ## Getting Started